Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Body lice and head lice are morphotypes of a single species, Pediculus humanus (6).
 Unlike head lice, body lice live in clothing, intermittently moving to the skin to feed on blood (5).
 Body lice are traditionally known to transmit 3 pathogens: B. quintana, Rickettsia prowazekii (epidemic typhus), and Borrelia recurrentis (louseborne relapsing fever) (5).
 Whereas they are not typically louseborne, Coxiella burnetii and Acinetobacter spp. have been detected in body lice (7).
 Body louse infestation is associated with poverty, experiencing homelessness, and an inability to wash and change clothing.

-The possibility that body lice–infested person from Winnipeg could be exposed to louseborne pathogens is unknown.
+The possibility that body lice–infested persons from Winnipeg could be exposed to louseborne pathogens is unknown.
 In this article, we discuss what louseborne pathogens were found in Winnipeg body lice and the difference in pathogen real-time PCR cycle threshold (Ct) values according to louse instar and sex.
 This study was approved by the University of Manitoba and multiple other institutional ethics review boards (Appendix).

 The Study